WadhwaniAI/StudentDropoutEWS/README.md

 ### Problem
 - Many students in India drop out of schools due to diverse social, economic and geographical factors.
 - Students enrolled in a given academic year (AY) but **failing to re-enroll** in the *next* AY are dropouts.
-  - This definition does not account for the students who drop out within an AY.
-  - *As long as a student re-enrolls, the student is not a dropout.*
 - *Education gaps* lead to unskilled labour and are linked to poor health—impeding a nation's development.

 ### Motivation